Here are answers to some commonly asked questions about coming to Remedy for the first time:

 Q: What do I need to bring with me?

 A: The following items are required according to the rules of Maine’s Medical Use of Marijuana Program.
 By law, if you do not have these exact items we are prohibited from serving you.

 - A valid Maine driver’s license or Maine identification card.

 - Both of the DHHS medical marijuana certification cards provided by your doctor.

 - Cash.
 Unfortunately, we cannot accept credit cards.
 There is an ATM inside the store.
-A minimum $10 purchase is requested on your first visit.

 If you are a visiting from another state: